Projets-Formation-DorianP/mds-orme-app/README.md

 # Introduction
-*ORME!* is a web based project realized at MyDigitalSchool.
+*ORME!* is a Bullet Journal web application realized at MyDigitalSchool.

+This repository contains the application part of the project.

+The website part can be accessed [here](https://github.com/Natsu235/mds-orme-wp).

 ## Getting started

 ### Prerequisites
-Following is a list of all required softwares to use with this project:
+List of all required softwares and dependencies to use with this project:
 * PHP 7.3.5
 * [Composer](https://getcomposer.org/) - Dependency Manager for PHP
 * [Symphony 4](https://symfony.com/) - PHP Framework